 - Have access to the full range of TCC services

 - Be better prepared for success in college

 - Have an academic edge and be more desirable to universities

 Is my student eligible for Dual Credit?

-High school students in grades 11 or 12 who attend a school in one of our Service Areas are eligible for Dual Credit courses.
+High school students entering 9th-12th grades who attend public, private, charter or home schools in one of our Service Areas are eligible for Dual Credit courses.

 Dual Credit students:

 - Must meet TSI eligibility requirements for college-level coursework or be exempt based on ACT or SAT scores.

 - May enroll in a maximum of 15 hours per semester for courses that apply toward a certificate, degree or TCC Core Curriculum, with

 - It is recommended students in their first semester of Dual Credit enroll in a maximum of two courses.